10 Resources to Teach Your Kids to Code

-Of course, reading a 500-page textbook full of small black and white text and programming scripts probably isn't the most engaging way for kids to learn to code.
-Luckily, you can find many resources specifically designed to make coding lessons age-appropriate, easy-to-digest, and, most importantly, fun.
+Of course, reading a 500-page textbook full of small black and white text and programming scripts probably isn’t the most engaging way for kids to learn to code.
+Luckily, you can find many resources specifically designed to make coding lessons age appropriate, easy to digest, and, most importantly, fun.

-Why Teach Kids How to Code?
+Why Teach Kids to Code?

 Coding Teaches Kids to Solve Problems